Overview

 );

-- Primary partition: Choose dynamic partitioning, configure fixed-time partitioning, and set parameters such as how far in advance to pre-create partitions and how long to retain historical partitions.
+- Primary partitioning: Choose dynamic partitioning, configure fixed-time partitioning, and set parameters such as how far ahead to pre-create partitions and how long to retain historical partitions.

-- Subpartition: Choose automatic RANGE partition splitting, which allows automatic splitting without configuring the number of partitions or splitting rules.
+- Subpartitioning: Choose automatic Range partition splitting, which allows automatic splitting without configuring the number of partitions or partitioning rules.